Azure-Samples/azuresandbox/extras/terraform-azurerm-vnet-onprem/README.md

 ## Smoke testing

-This smoke testing is divided into two sections:
+This smoke testing is divided into two sections ([Step-By-Step Video](https://youtu.be/4t1oh-roSrg)):

 * [Test connectivity from cloud to on-premises](#test-connectivity-from-cloud-to-on-premises)
 * [Test connectivity from on-premises to cloud](#test-connectivity-from-on-premises-to-cloud)